 Here's a terrible statistic: Once a veteran is home from Iraq or Afghanistan, he or she is more likely to die by suicide than from injuries sustained in the combat theater.
 There is new research that suggests those injuries may actually be contributing to the suicides.

-This is WEEKEND EDITION from NPR News, I'm Scott Simon.
-Time for sports.
+This is WEEKEND EDITION from NPR News.
+I'm Rachel Martin.

 (SOUNDBITE OF MUSIC)

 MARTIN: If life is a ball game, then Mike Pesca is the guy behind home plate helping us sort out the check swings from the foul balls.
 He is, of course, NPR's sports correspondent and our guide to the fascinating intersections between life and sports.
 He joins us, as he does every week.
 Hey, Mike.

 MIKE PESCA, BYLINE: Hey.
 Every once in a while you could foul a ball off a check swing.

 Even as the great, sad Junior Seau killed himself, more and more other old football players are joining in class action to sue the National Football League.
 They're claiming, generally, that while the NFL understood — for years — how vulnerable its players were to head injuries, the league did not sufficiently warn players about the danger of concussions.

 Nor did the teams first do no harm — instead, allowing players to go back into games when they should have been kept out of the action.